cit-upenn/591-f16-api-testing-recitiation/README.md

 ## Obtain Training Data from Twitter
-### Install package
+### Install Package
 Twitter4J API: [http://twitter4j.org](http://twitter4j.org)
 1. Go to the Twitter4J homepage
 2. Download twitter4j-4.0.4.zip
 3. Locate twitter4j-core-4.0.4.jar package inside the lib folder
-4. Copy the jar to your working directory
+4. Copy the jar to your a folder named lib working directory
 5. Add it to your Eclipse project
 6. Fill in TwiterAPIConfig.java with your account info